abhinavahluwalia/Linear_Regression-Automobile_Price_Prediction_Indian_Market/README.md

 <p>In this project I use an available data set of over 1200 car models in the Indian Industry in the year 2020 and perform an in-depth analysis from business analytics, using EDA to get an insight on how different factors weigh in on Price and some competition analysis, to a full blown linear regression model to predict the price of a new model with an accuracy of just under 90% on the test set.<br></p>
 <p>There are of course a lot of different techniques which can improve our perspective on the Pricing and I suggest one such classification technique as a means of further improvement towards the end of the Project.<br><br>
 Hope the readers enjoy my research and find it interesting.</p>

+<p>Note: This repository contains all the project submissions required for the Springboard Capstone 1 Project.</p>